sklifovskiy/sklifovskiy/README.md

 #### ❤️ In love with

+🟨 JS
+📙 HTML
+📘 CSS
-🟨 JS 📙 HTML 📘 CSS 🔸 GIT
+🔸 GIT
 🐶 Pug

 ##### New in
+🟢 Node.js
+🎲 WebPack
+🟦 TypeScript
-🟢 Node.js ⚛️ React 🎲 WebPack
+⚛️ React

 #### 💎 Certification